 A huge part of college is upperclass students helping and mentoring younger students in their transition to college life.
 If you're interested in being a supportive part of the campus community, you should look into becoming a Resident Assistant (or Advisor).
 You'll have an application and interview process much like any other job, so it’s just a matter of taking action.
 Here are a few pointers so you can ace your RA application and interview.

 The RA role is different at every school, so do your research, and make sure you know what you’re signing up for.
 Go on your residence life website or stop by the offices to learn more about the job.
 Better yet, talk to your own RA to get a first-hand point of view on the tasks.
-In my post, "Reasons to Be an RA" I discuss the reasons why I and many other RA alumni loved our experiences!
-Ask important questions about the time obligation, living situation, disciplinary role, activities, and overall commitment of being an RA.
-In addition, make sure you know all the prerequisites: many schools require a class or informal certification as part of the required qualifications.
+Ask important questions about the time obligation, living situation, disciplinary role, activities, and overall commitment to being an RA.
+In addition, make sure you know all the prerequisites: Many schools require a class or informal certification as part of the required qualifications.

 Keep in mind that this position is not for everyone!
 Many students are lured into this role just for the perks, and oftentimes, those are the ones who don’t enjoy their job or simply aren’t very good RA’s.
 Take a close look at the application to figure out what kind of person your school is looking for to have as an RA.
 If you’re questioning any part of the job description, don’t be afraid to ask someone for more details.
 In the real world, you would never interview for a job you don’t like—that applies to this job as well!